Quantum Field Theory, Feynman-, Wheeler Propagators, Dimensional Regularization in Configuration Space and Convolution

 From a mathematical point of view, practically all definitions of that product lead to limitations on the set of distributions that can be multiplied by each other to give another distribution of the same type.

 In fact, Laurent Schwartz showed that he can not define a product of distributions regarded as an algebra, instead of as a ring with divisors of zero.

-In references \cite{tp3, tp18, tp19, tp20} it was demonstrated that it is possible to define a general convolution between the ultradistributions of J. Sebastiao e Silva (Ultrahyperfunctions), resulting in another Ultradistribution, and, therefore, a general product in a ring with zero divisors.
+In references \cite{tp3, tp18, tp19, tp20} it was demonstrated that it is possible to define a general convolution between the ultradistributions of JSS \cite{tp6} (Ultrahyperfunctions).
+This convolution yields another Ultrahyperfunction.
+Therefore, we have a product in a ring with zero divisors.
 Such a ring is the space of Distributions of Exponential Type, or Ultradistributions of Exponential Type, obtained applying the anti-Fourier transform to the space of Tempered Ultradistributions or Ultradistributions of Exponential Type.

 We must clarify at this point that the Ultrahyperfunctions are the generalization and extension to the complex plane of the Schwartz Tempered Distributions and the Distributions of Exponential Type.
 That is, the Temperate Distributions and those of Exponential Type are a subset of the Ultrahyprefunctions.